joeyology/taleno-digital/src/pages/index.md

         title: BibleApp.Pro
         content: >
-          We believe that reading the Bible and meditating on it everyday can help us be prosperous and successful in life.
+          We believe that reading the Bible and meditating on it everyday can help us be prosperous and successful in all aspects of our life.
         image: /images/undraw_reading_time_gvg0 (3).svg
         image_alt: Integrate and transform your business data with less or no-code
         actions: